Solicitors specialising in Negligence Claims against the NHS

 - The mistake caused you physical or psychological harm (causation.)

 “Harm” is broadly defined.
-It arises whenever a clinician causes you a direct physical injury, for example, by leaving surgical instruments inside your body.
-It also arises whenever your illness or condition is worsened by the clinician’s mistakes.
+It arises whenever a medical professional causes you a direct physical injury, for example, by leaving surgical instruments inside your body.
+It also arises whenever your illness or condition is worsened by that person’s mistakes.

 Common duty breaches that cause harm to NHS patients include: